 - Volume of financial transactions

-- Degree of change or stability in department
+- Degree of change or stability in the department

 - Federal & state regulations related to the department